ChrisPenner/ChrisPenner.github.io/site/drafts/performance.md

 ```

 And now if we profile our program we'll have a `busywork` label which tells us how much time we
-spent in that `do` block!
-Nifty!
+spent in that `do` block.
+How nifty!

-I used this a lot to determine which branches of our giant `eval` and `exec` case statements
+I used this a lot to determine which individual branches of our giant `eval` and `exec` case statements
 we were spending the most time in, or to see which were performing a lot of allocations.

-## When profiling isn't enough

-Profiling helped a little and can tell us _where_ things are slow, but it doesn't help us actually
-speed it up!

-Once you've found your problem areas, here are some things you can think about to hopefully find an
-avenue towards more speed.
+Now we have fine-grained observability into where our time is being spent and can start trying to speed things up.

+## The simplest thing that could possibly work

+First, ensure you've enabled optimization on your builds by passing `-O2` to GHC.

+This is the simplest thing you can do, but is also the most important, (almost) everything that follows depends on running an optimized build.

+Moving on!

+## Mind your algorithmic complexity

+To be brief, all the performance tricks in the world won't help as much as
+reducing the time complexity of your algorithm.
+Your first step should be to think
+about what your hotspots are doing at a high level and make sure your core algorithm makes sense.

+This is responsible for some of my biggest wins on the Unison CLI, I've gotten as much as a 20X speedup by replacing an exponential-time
+algorithm with a linear-time one.

+If your profile is showing a lot of time spent within some domain-specific algorithm, spend some time thinking about how you might be able to speed it up, use caching for it, or even skip that part entirely.

 ## Module boundaries and inlining

 In Haskell, code is organized into modules.
 Typically we think about modules being organized for the
 programmer's benefit, grouping code by purpose and making the codebase easier to navigate, but it
-has an effect on compilation and optimization too!
+has an effect on compilation and optimization too.

-Most notably, it affects how GHC inlines your functions.
+Notably, module boundaries can affect how GHC inlines your functions.

 Inlining is when the code of a function is copied from its definition directly into the call-site.
 In many languages this is beneficial for small functions because it avoids the cost of a function
-call, but it can have much larger ripple effects with a smart optimizing compiler like GHC, since
+call, but it can have much larger ripple effects with a smart optimizing compiler like GHC
-it brings more  code into the same shared scope for GHC to reason about.

-GHC uses many heuristics to decide when to inline a function call, but in order to inline it needs to
+GHC uses many heuristics to decide when to inline a function call, but in order to inline a function GHC needs to
-have the source code of a function available when examining the call site.
+have the source code available.

 GHC doesn't
-always expose the source code of functions across module boundaries since doing this for _everything_ would be slow and add bloat.
+always expose the source code of functions across module boundaries since doing so for every function would be slow and add bloat.
-All  in all, this means that a function imported from some other module may not be inlined even when it makes sense to!
+All this to say, **a function which is imported from some other module may not be inlined even when it makes sense to!**

-If there's a particular function you think could benefit from being inlined elsewhere, either because you want it to be _specialized_ at all its call-sites, or because it's only used in one or two places, then you can choose
+If there's a particular function which you think could benefit from being inlined elsewhere in your program, either because you want it to be _specialized_ at all its call-sites, or because it's only used in one or two places, then you can choose
-to tell GHC to definitely expose the source code to other modules using the `INLINEABLE` pragma!
+to tell GHC to definitely expose the source code to other modules using the `INLINEABLE` pragma.

 Just slap an `{-# INLINEABLE myFunc #-}` next to your function and GHC
 will ensure its source code will be available for call sites to inline it.
 Note that unlike `INLINE` this doesn't force GHC to inline the function, it just makes it possible
-if the heuristics decide it's a good idea.
+if the existing inlining heuristics indicate that it would be a good idea.

 As an anecdote, at one point I discovered a few utility functions had been moved into their own
 module without an inline pragma on them, adding an inline pragma to them resulted in a 1.5X speedup
 to a hotspot _that didn't even use those utils_, simply because GHC was able to trigger additional
-optimizations in other places.
+optimizations in other places which cascaded throughout the app.

 ## Specializing typeclass methods

-For better or worse, Typeclasses are a huge part of Haskell.
 Ad-hoc polymorphism is a powerful tool, but polymorphism can sometimes be at odds with performance.

-Functions like typeclass methods are difficult for GHC to optimize effectively since they almost always
+Functions like typeclass method implementations are difficult for GHC to optimize effectively since they almost always
-rely on arguments with parameterized types.
-This means that GHC doesn't necessarily know which
-implementation of given typeclass methods it may be calling by examining the definition of the function alone.
+rely on arguments containing type parameters, limiting the amount of specialization it can perform looking without more context.

-GHC can statically resolve some of these unknowns when it can _specialize_ a method.
-If a typeclass method is
+GHC can often do better when it has the context of the call-site of a typeclass method.
-called with concrete type at a given call-site, then GHC knows exactly which implementations
-are being called and can resolve them statically, avoiding any sort of dynamic dispatch and possibly even inlining them for further gains!
+If the typeclass method is called with a more concrete type at a given call-site then GHC can insert a specific typeclass implementation and specialize it to the types at that specific call site.
+This avoids any sort of dynamic dispatch can allow other optimizations to trigger at this call site.

-Typically the biggest blocker here is, as mentioned above, that typeclass instances are often defined in a
-separate module from their call-sites.
+Unfortunately, typeclass instances are very often defined in a separate module from their call-sites.

-It's a bit of an annoyance, but adding an `INLINEABLE` or `INLINE` pragma to typeclass method
+Adding the `INLINEABLE` or `INLINE` pragmas I mentioned earlier to typeclass method
-implementations can sometimes help as it will allow GHC to inline and specialize many more of the call sites.
+implementations can sometimes help, it will allow GHC to inline and specialize many more of the call sites even across module boundaries.

 Doing this correctly allows you to use the convenience of typeclasses without incurring
 additional runtime cost, if a given implementation is inlined it should behave just as though you wrote a specialized version of the